 Calling Your Authenticated API

-Once your API is deployed, you must include their Sim IDX App Endpoints API key in the Authorization header with every request.
+Once your API is deployed, you must include your Sim IDX App Endpoints API key in the Authorization header with every request.
+Here is an example using cURL.

 curl --request GET \